quat1024/hoppers/NOTES.md

 Vanilla requires blocks to implement `BlockContainer` and implement the abstract method `createNewTileEntity` to make the tile entity.
 Forge seems to extend this; you can override `hasTileEntity` and create/return the tile entity in `createTileEntity`, both of which are now metadata-sensitive.
 If you don't need to extend another base class, it doesn't hurt to extend BlockContainer, which also takes care of common utilities such as adding and removing the TileEntity when you place and break the block.

 To register the tileentity class itself, call `GameRegistry.registerTileEntity`.
 First param is the tile entity class, second param is a string which is the globally unique string ID of the tile entity.
-A zero-argument constructor is required for the reflective call in `TileEntity.createAndLoadEntity`.
+A zero-argument constructor on the TileEntity class is required for the reflective call in `TileEntity.createAndLoadEntity`.

 For tile entity special renderers, in the proxy call `ClientRegistry.bindTileEntitySpecialRenderer`.
 First param is the tile entity class again, second param is an instance of `TileEntitySpecialRenderer`.

-All tile entities are tickable.
-Override `updateEntity`.

-And that's pretty much all there is to it...
+All tile entities are tickable, override `updateEntity`.
+In an example of a truly terrible MCP name, `markDirty`/`setChanged` is spelled as `TileEntity#onInventoryChanged`.
+And that's pretty much all there is to tile entities, much simpler than it is in the recent versions.

+# Things that are not bugs in your mod

+The text in container guis gets slightly lighter in color when you are holding an item in your hand.
+It just does that.

+Your hand still bobs up and down when trying to place a block in a position where it doesn't fit, it doesn't mean the item was implemented wrong.